 HISTORY OF MEMORIAL DAY: WHICH WAR?

-Following the American Civil War or the “War Between the States,” as it was known in the South, various locations began decorating the graves of fallen soldiers with flowers and flags, as I’ve written previously.
-This began in the mid to late 1860s across the country, as almost every community had been touched by loss from the country-wide conflagration.
+Following the American Civil War, or the “War Between the States,” as it was known in the South, various locations began decorating the graves of fallen soldiers with flowers and flags, as I’ve written previously.
+This started in the mid to late 1860s across the country, as almost every community had been touched by loss from the country-wide conflagration.
 Over 600,000 men and women had died, more than any war that Americans were involved in, including the combined losses suffered in WWI and WWII — because we were both sides of the Civil War.

 In 1868, by the proclamation of General John A. Logan of the Grand Army of the Republic (Union), these decoration services were unified on May 30 as Decoration Day.
-5,000 mourners met at Arlington National Cemetery to place flowers and ribbons on the graves of 20,000 Union and Confederate soldiers.
+Five thousand mourners met at Arlington National Cemetery to place flowers and ribbons on the graves of 20,000 Union and Confederate soldiers.
 Union veteran Generals and future Presidents James Garfield and Ulysses S. Grant were in attendance.

-However, Southern states, feeling that the national celebrations emphasized Union soldiers, had their own separate memorial services to honor the fallen Confederate soldiers held on different dates in each state.
+However, Southern states felt that the national celebrations emphasized Union soldiers and had their own separate memorial services to honor the fallen Confederate soldiers held on different dates in each state.
 Confederate Memorial Day is a state holiday in Alabama, Florida, and Georgia on the fourth Monday in April.
 In Mississippi, it is observed on the last Monday in April.
 In South Carolina and North Carolina, it falls on May 10.
-Texas observes Confederate Heroes’ Day on January 19.
+Texas marks Confederate Heroes’ Day on January 19.

 World War I and Memorial Day

 During the next great war that America fought, World War I, over 130,000 Americans died.
-This war effectively unified both North and South in a common shared experience of Memorial Day.
+This war effectively unified North and South in a shared experience of Memorial Day.
 May 30 was now a holiday to recognize all fallen American soldiers back to the American Revolutionary War.